aedenj/apache-flink-kotlin-starter/README.md

 After starting the job with one of the methods above, let's observe it reading and writing a message from one topic to another.

 1. Start the job using one of the methods above.
-2. In a new terminal start a Kafka producer by running `make start-producer topic='source'`
+2. If Kafka Cat isn't installed, run `brew install kcat`
-3. You'll see the prompt `>`.
-Enter the message `1:{ message: "Hello World!" }`
+3. To populate the source topic run `head -n 10 nyctaxi-dataset/yellowcab-trips-sample.json | kcat -b localhost -t source -T -P -l`
 4. Navigate to the [Kafka UI](http://localhost:8001/) and view the messages both the `source` and `destination` topics.

-You should see the message `1:{ message: "Hello World!" }` in both topics.
+You should see the same messages in both topics.

 ## Monitoring Flink